Need help with your chair caning project? Have questions about a chair seat weaving technique or pattern?

 Here on the Seatweaving FAQ page Cathryn’s gathered some of the most frequently asked questions about chair caning and other seatweaving techniques.

-Here are a few of the many topics covered below to whet your appetite:
+Here are several topics covered below to whet your appetite:

 - How can I learn chair caning?